PROGRAM SCHEDULE 2017-2018

 Kent Nagano: Beethoven Symphony Cycle

-This May there is a rare opportunity to hear almost all of Beethoven’s
+This May there is a rare opportunity to hear a complete cycle of Beethoven’s

-symphonies performed over a short period of time by the same orchestra.
+symphonies over a short period of time by the same orchestra.

 L’Orchestre symphonique de Montréal under its Music Director

-Kent Nagano will present Symphonies Nos.
-2-8 between May 27 and 31 at
+Kent Nagano will perform Symphonies Nos.
+4 and 5 on May 27 & 28,